 Three cores and one selected focus area comprise this 40 credit-hour program of study.
 All students complete health informatics, leadership and research core courses (31 credit hours), and they complete 9 credit hours within one of the following focus areas: clinical, health policy and management, public health or project management.

 Exploring Focus Areas

-Discipline-specific courses available to students with a strong health care background in patient care or rehabilitation therapy settings.
+Discipline-specific courses available to students with a strong health care background in patient care settings.
 Students choosing this focus area can earn the master’s degree entirely online.